"Against all odds": Nursing mum Chisom Ibeanusi scores 1st class nursing degree

 However, the protracted ASUU strike in 2020 interrupted her studies, leading her to abandon the programme.
 Determined to pursue her dreams, Chisom moved to the UK with her newly wedded husband, Dr. Ejike Ibeanusi, who promised her she would achieve her nursing degree from an international university.

-Speaking on the heels of her graduation, Chisom credited her success first to God Almighty, then her husband, Dr. Ejike Ibeanusi.
+Speaking on the heels of her graduation, Chisom credited her success first to God Almighty and then to her husband, Dr. Ejike Ibeanusi.

 In her words: